Tax Refund Anticipation Loans and Checks

 Some tax preparers claim that they can process “instant” tax refunds for their customers.
 Although “instant” cash may sound good to those who are financially squeezed by the downturn in the economy, consumers who seek and obtain “instant refunds” pay a heavy price for doing so.
-This is because “instant refunds” are not “early” or “fast” tax refunds at all; rather, they are short-term, high-interest refund anticipation loans (“RALs”).
+This is because “instant refunds” are not “early” or “fast” tax refunds at all; rather, they are short-term, high-interest refund anticipation loans (RALs).
 Since tax preparers and their affiliated lenders charge high fees and interest for such loans, consumers who utilize RALs receive much less of their tax refund than they are entitled to!
 Tax preparers and their affiliated lenders have skimmed billions of dollars from consumers’ tax refunds in recent years.
-In 2009 alone, 7.2 million consumers who utilized RALs paid $606 million in RAL fees, plus $58 million in add-on fees such as “application,” “administrative,” “transmission,” and “document processing” fees.
+Each year millions of consumers who utilize RALs pay hundreds of millions of dollars in fees and add-on fees such as “application,” “administrative,” “transmission,” and “document processing” fees.

 As a result of recent crack-downs by the IRS and regulatory agencies, few RAL applications are approved.
 Thus, many consumers who incur tax preparation and add-on fees for the express purpose of obtaining a RAL find out too late that they have wasted their money.
 Most of these consumers could have prepared and filed their own returns at little or no cost and obtained the full amount of their tax refund if they were told upfront by their tax preparer that they likely would not qualify for an “instant refund.”

 Even when consumers qualify for RALs, they only get their “instant refund” a few days earlier than they would have received their tax refund directly from the IRS.
 The IRS has improved tax return processing times in recent years, and most consumers who e-file and use direct deposit will receive their tax refund in 8 to 15 days.